-At least two weeks before the date set for the exam, the student must submit a copy of the dissertation to each member of the exam committee and register with the Graduate Program Administrator (1140 Benedum Hall).
+The student must schedule the exam three weeks prior to the defense date.
+Two weeks prior to the exam, the student must submit the document to the committee.
+Also at the two week deadline, the announcement will be published.
+The student must submit a copy of the dissertation to each member of the exam committee and register with the Graduate Program Administrator.
 The final oral exam is open to the public.

 Students scheduling their final oral exam must submit at least one paper from their thesis work to a refereed journal.
-The publication form must be signed by the major advisor and submitted to the Graduate Program Administrator (1140 Benedum Hall) at least two weeks before the final oral exam.
+The publication form must be signed by the major advisor and submitted to the Graduate Program Administrator at least two weeks before the final oral exam.
 Submitting a paper to a refereed journal is a requirement for the PhD degree.
-A student completing a dissertation must follow the rules in Section 2.9.